Shangrila-VHP/shangrila-vhp/README.md

 The idea is being shared leveraging principles from the open-source community.
 However proper and on-going care and consultation (see below) will be necessary in order to implement the idea in a way that brings hope and healing, while respecting and protecting individual privacy during all the times.
 The focus is on care.
-I guess, the the places themselves could be renamed as '**care valleys**' or '**valleys of care**.'
+The physical locations, themselves could be renamed as '**care valleys**' or '**valleys of care**.'

 There will be initial and then on-going consulations with clinicians, other medical/evidence based practitioners.
 But also